norvca/ENGLISH/Speaking_English/AAT.md

 6. I didn't say he stole **the** money.  (but rather some other money)
 7. I didn't say he stole the **money**.
 (He may have taken some jewelry)

+## The American T

+1. T is T at the beginning of a word or in a stressed syllable.

+touch / time / telephone

+2. T is D in the middle of a word.

+bottle / letter / meter / metting

+3. T is Held at the end of a word.

+hit / hot / hat / right

+4. T is Held before N in -tain and -ten endings. written / mountain / button

+5. T is Silent after N with lax vowels.

 ## track176...